open-webrtc-toolkit/owt-server/doc/Client-Portal Protocol.md

       object(VideoSubSpecification)::
         {
-         codec: string(WantedVideoCodec),//Will be ignored if type equals "webrtc"
+         codec: string(WantedVideoCodec) | undefined,//Will be ignored if type equals "webrtc"
          profile: string(WantedVideoProfile) /*Will be ignored if type equals "webrtc" or codec does NOT equal "h264"*/ | undefined,
          resolution: object(Resolution) | undefined,
          framerate: number(WantedFrameRateFPS) | undefined,